State Capitals Bingo Cards Printable for Geography Review

 Call a state and have students mark the matching capital city.

-Use clues like Southwest or New England to reinforce geography context.
+Use clues like Southwest, New England, Mountain West, Midwest, state outlines, or map locations to reinforce geography context.

 Fast quiz prep

-Run a short review game before a state capitals quiz.
+Run a short review game before a state capitals quiz, state abbreviation test, or map test.

 How to make the card